 Our practice is located outside of the Perth CBD and because of this our hourly rates and fixed prices for commercial work and for litigation are 20% lower than the standard rates charged by most Perth law firms.
 Our rates are extremely competitive compared to the rates charged by other commercial law firms.

-We offer fixed prices for Binding Financial Agreements.
+We offer fixed fees for Binding Financial Agreements.

 There is no concept of pre-nuptial agreements, prenup agreements or prenups in Western Australia.
 The acts deliberately do not make any reference to the phrase pre-nuptial to draw the distinction that BFAs are a completely difference concept.

 Contrary to popular belief a pre-nuptial agreement does not have to be entered into prior to marriage.
 The Family Law Act 1975 and the Family Court Act 1997 (WA) allows for couples in Perth and Australia to legally enter into a Binding Financial Agreement either before, during or after a marriage and by de facto couples where there is no marriage at all.